The weekend mass schedule is:

 Sunday – 9:00 a.m. and 11:30 a.m.

-Our 4:00 pm Saturday sabbath mass will be live-streamed and available on our Facebook and YouTube pages beginning at 4:00pm.
-It will be posted here on our home page usually by 6:00 p.m.
+Our 4:00 pm Saturday sabbath mass will be live-streamed and available on our Facebook and YouTube pages beginning at 4:00pm.It will be posted here on our home page usually by 6:00 p.m.
 Saturday evening and available on all three throughout the weekend.

 The readings for this week’s mass can be found by clicking on this link.

-THE 5th SUNDAY OF ORDINARY TIME
+THE THIRD SUNDAY OF LENT

 Please give or sign up today – your donation is now more important than ever – Thank you!